Earth-Friendly Landscaping

 Well, we confess, it is very hard to find plants that will grow successfully under the shade of a Norway Maple, an introduced species that is considered invasive.
 Watch our webinar on plants for shady or wet spots.

 I have a place next to my (driveway, garage, sidewalk…) that just bakes in the sun and is very dry.
-Would this be a good place to use a native plant?

 Many native species are adapted to dry soils (typically of the sandier kind).
 Check out these plants for sunny areas in our webinar.